Alfresco/docs-alfresco/transform-service/latest/install/index.md

 Before you can use the Transform Service zip, you need to install the following software requirements.

-Follow the linked pages in the Alfresco Content Services documentation, starting from [Installing using distribution zip](https://docs.alfresco.com/6.2/concepts/ch-install.html){:target="_blank"}.
-See [Supported Platforms](https://docs.alfresco.com/6.2/concepts/supported-platforms-ACS.html){:target="_blank"} for the supported versions of each component:
+Follow the linked pages in the Alfresco Content Services documentation, starting from [Installing using distribution zip](LINK).
+See [Supported Platforms](LINK) for the supported versions of each component:

 * Alfresco Content Services 6.2.2 or later
 * Messaging broker: see [Configuring ActiveMQ](LINK)